eclipse-sumo/sumo/docs/web/docs/NETCONVERT.md

 # Lefthand Networks

-By default, NETCONVERT assumes networks to follow right-hand traffic rules.
+By default, netconvert assumes networks to follow right-hand traffic rules.
 When importing importing/building a network for a jurisdiction wiht left-hand traffic, the option **--lefthand** must be set.